jentery/508/index.md

 It's your turn.
 Looking forward to hearing your ideas and seeing your prototypes!

+Workshop: In-class presentations (8-10 minutes each)

 Notebook: Cook up your own exercise.
 Run an experiment.
 Interpret the results.
 Present them during seminar.

 ## Week 15 | Portfolio

-Please compile all of your materials, across tactile and digital media, into a portfolio using an approach of your choice.
+Please compile all of your digital and tactile materials into a portfolio using an approach of your choice.
 With the portfolio, include a brief cover letter describing the effects of your various alterations.
 Please note: a cover letter is not a seminar paper or journal article.
 For the purposes of this seminar, it should describe, reflect, and project, not analyze, deconstruct, or interrogate.